MARCReady — Supported File Formats

-Supported input and output formats for MARCReady catalogue preparation and MARC repair.
+Supported input and output formats for MARCReady MARC repair.

-MARCReady accepts catalogue data in several common formats and exports records in standard MARC formats used by Koha.
-This page lists supported input and output formats and explains when each format is useful.
+MARCReady accepts catalogue data in a range of formats and exports records in the standard MARC formats used across library systems.
+This page lists all supported input and output formats.

-See the MARCReady overview for a general introduction to the tool.
+See the MARCReady overview for a general introduction to what the tool does.

 Supported input formats